gabrielmcg/vp-netlify-test/config-core/svt-variables-config.md

 # HPE SimpliVity configuration

-Variables related to your HPE SimpliVity deployment are mandatory and are described in [\#svt-variables-table-conref](#svt-variables-table-conref).
+Variables related to your HPE SimpliVity deployment are mandatory and are described in the table below.

 |Variable|File|Description|
 |:-------|:---|:----------|